Fishdestroyer/WK-17-REGEX/gist.md

 ## Regex Components

 ### Anchors
-- Anchors do not match any character rather they match positions bfore the begining, at the end or between characters.
+- Anchors do not match any character rather they match positions before the begining, at the end or between characters.
 In the above string, the anchors, (^) and ($), are in the begining and end positions.

 ### Quantifiers